lorae/roundup/README.md

 The web scrapers are run remotely at 6:40 AM EST daily via the project GitHub Actions workflow located in `.github/workflows/main.yml`.
 No additional action is required to initiate this process.

 However, the web scrapers may also be operated on your local machine.
+This may be useful for debugging purposes or for cloning the project for your own usage.
 See below for instructions on how to run the project [for the first time](#if-running-a-local-instance-for-the-first-time) on your local machine and [any subsequent time](#if-running-a-local-instance-again).

 ### If running a local instance for the first time: